clairestolp/layouts/README.md

 # layouts
 A set of SASS generated CSS classes to help customize layouts when using frameworks such as Bootstrap, Bulma, Materialize...ect.

+This project is a work in progress that will continue to be updated as the need arises in various projects.

 ### How to use

 #### Basic Use